Stat Trek

 How to Choose Between Normal and t Distribution

-Choosing between a normal distribution and a t distribution for statistical analysis depends on the context of your data, particularly the sample size and knowledge of population variance.
+Choosing between a normal distribution and a t distribution for statistical analysis depends on the nature of the data.
+Factors to consider include the type of statistic (e.g., proportion, sample mean), sample size, and knowledge of population variance.
 By following these guidelines, you can select the appropriate distribution for your analysis.

 When to Use the Normal Distribution

-Use the normal distribution when both of the following conditions are true:
+Use the normal distribution with a sample mean when both of the following conditions are true:

 When to Use the t Distribution

-Use the t distribution when either of the following conditions are true:
+Use the t distribution with a sample mean when either of the following conditions are true:

-- Population variance is unknown.
-If the population variance is unknown and you are estimating it using the sample standard deviation (s), the test statistic follows a t distribution.
+• Population variance is unknown.
+If the population variance is unknown and you are estimating it using the sample standard deviation (s), the sample mean follows a t distribution.

 Warning: The t distribution assumes that the population from which the sample is drawn is approximately normal.
 If sample size is small (n < 30) and the population distribution is distinctly not normal (e.g., heavily skewed or contains outliers), using the t-distribution can lead to unreliable results.
 In such cases, non-parametric tests may be more appropriate or transformations of the data may be required.